Apple announces a massive overhaul of its App Store pricing

 Across all 175 App Store regions, developers will be able to use a new range of pricing conventions that allow for a much broader range of app prices.
 For example, apps will be able to be priced at a cost with two repeating digits and developers “will be able to price products beyond $0.99 or €X.99 endings to incorporate rounded price endings (e.g., X.00 or X.90).”

 Apple has also announced it has streamlined the process for setting subscription prices for apps.
 “Starting today, developers of subscription apps will also be able to manage currency and taxes across storefronts more effortlessly by choosing a local storefront they know best as the basis for automatically generating prices across the other 174 storefronts and 44 currencies.
 Developers will still be able to define prices per storefront if they wish.
+This new feature is particularly beneficial for developers, like the iphone app development sydney team, who can now focus more on creating innovative applications rather than navigating complex pricing structures.
 The pricing capability by storefront will expand to all other apps in autumn 2023.”

 The changes to the App Store’s pricing and price points also include the ability for developers to “keep their local currency constant in any storefront of their choice, even as foreign exchange and taxes fluctuate.
 This means, for example, a Japanese game developer who gets most of their business from Japanese customers can set their price for the Japan storefront and have their prices outside of the country update as foreign exchange and tax rates change.”